sec-fortress/CRTP-Notes/Course Introduction.md

 - [ ] Stores information about objects on the network and makes it easily accessible by available users and admins
 - [ ] Enables Centralized, secure management of an entire network across a building, a city or multiple locations throughout the world

+# **Active Directory Components**

+- [ ] Schema - Defines objects and their attributes
+- [ ] Query and index mechanism - Provides searching and publication of objects and their properties
+- [ ] Global catalog - Contains information about every object in the directory
+- [ ] Replication service - Distribute information across domain controllers

 ![](https://i.imgur.com/gurz65j.png)